Brand positioning with employee generated content

 4. Collect feedback

 According to TINT, ninety-three percent (93%) of marketers believe that consumers trust content created by people more than by brands.
-As more people turn into content creators, this means branding and marketing no longer apply to just the marketing team.
-It extends to everyone in the company – from sales to product and customer success.
+As more people become content creators, branding and marketing no longer apply to just the marketing team.
+It extends to everyone in the company, from sales to product and customer success.

 By helping your team develop their online presence and personal brands, you can analyze the engagement that pours in from your content.
 It also helps you collect feedback (and testimonials) from your fans’ responses – whether from customers, prospects, fans, or a random passerby.